Huegoxaga/notes/embedded/raspberry-pi.md

 ## Setup

-- Ether is a great tool to flash SD cards.
+- Etcher is a great tool to flash SD cards.
   - [Click here](https://www.balena.io/etcher/) to download
   - Optionally, use the official tool [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to download and flash SD card with one click.
 - [Clich here](https://www.raspberrypi.org/downloads/raspberry-pi-os/) to download the OS that will be flashed to the SD card.
-- Install etcher and download the OS image in a `zip` file then use the Ethcher software to flash the OS onto the SD card.
+- Install etcher and download the OS image in a `zip` file then use the Etcher software to flash the OS onto the SD card.
 - Plug in the SD card, connect Raspberry Pi to a screen and input devices, then boot up the device.
 - Backup
   - For Window machine, use the [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) and read from the SD card to an image file.